ftobler/grbl-pvc-cnc/README.md

-This is GRBL from https://github.com/gnea/grbl with the following modifications:
+This is a GRBL fork from https://github.com/gnea/grbl with the following modifications:
 * Inverted Spindle PWM.
 ATTENTION, POTENTIALLY DANGEROUS.
-* .ino file inside of GRBL directory
+* .ino file inside of GRBL directory for easy download

 ---